lotusnprod/lotus-manuscript/manuscript.md

 #### Lotus.NaturalProducts.Net (LNPN)

 The web interface is implemented following the same protocol as described in the COCONUT publication (Sorokina et al., 2021) i.e. the data are stored in a MongoDB repository, the backend runs with Kotlin and Java, using the Spring framework, and the frontend is written in React.js, and completely Dockerized.
-In addition to the diverse search functions available through this web interface, an API is also implemented, allowing a programmatic LNPN querying.
+In addition to the diverse search functions available through this web interface, an API is also implemented, allowing programmatic LNPN querying.
 The complete API usage is described on the “Documentation” page of the website.
 LNPN is part of the NaturalProducts.net portal, an initiative aimed at gathering diverse open NP resources in one place.

 ### Data Interaction

 #### Data Retrieval

-Bulk retrieval of a frozen (2021-02-23) version of LOTUS data is also available at https://osf.io/zupqj/.
+Bulk retrieval of a frozen (2021-05-05) version of LOTUS data is also available at https://osf.io/c8hgb/.

 WikidataLotusExporter allows the download of all chemical compounds with a "found in taxon" property.
 That way, it does not only get the data produced by this work, but any that would have existed beforehand or that would have been added directly on Wikidata by our users.
 It makes a copy of all the entities (compounds, taxa, references) into a local triplestore that can be queried with SPARQL as is or converted to a TSV file for inclusion in other projects.
 It is currently adapted to export directly into the SSOT thus allowing direct reuse by the processing/curation pipeline.

 #### Data Addition